-COMM 203 Understanding Human Communication

-Communication theories and models applied to intrapersonal, interpersonal, small-group, and public settings.
+COMM 203 Understanding Human Communication Communication theories and models applied to intrapersonal, interpersonal, small-group, and p settings.
 Principles practiced in verbal and non-verbal forms.

-COMM 214 Mass Communication in Society

-History and development of the American mass media, to include examination of media roles in society, social advantages and disadvantages of media, and the role of the spectator/consumer towards the media.
+3 hrs.
+Jublic COMM 214 Mass Communication in Society History and development of the American mass media, to include examination of media roles in society, social advantages and disadvantages of media, and the role of the spectator/consumer towards the media.
 Prerequisite: COMM 110.

-Introduction to the world history of cinema from its origins to the present, featuring important and influential films of various types and genres from several countries.
+COMM 224 Film History and Analysis Introduction to the world history of cinema from its origins to the present, featuring important an influential films of various types and genres from several countries.
 Basic formal and technical aspects of the medium and means of analysis are also introduced.
+Course meets multicultural graduation requirement.
 Prerequisite: COMM 110.

-COMM 230 Introduction to Communication Theory and Research

-Introduction to theory, methodology, analysis, and criticism.
+3 hrs. nd COMM 230 Introduction to Communication Theory and Research Introduction to theory, methodology, analysis, and criticism.
 Skills learned in this course are the beginning foundation of those required to complete the Capstone course and the major senior project.
 Prerequisites: sophomore standing; completion of at least one COMM course, and a C average in all speech communication courses.

-COMM 303 Intercultural Communication

-Study of the role of communication in the multicultural and intercultural context including issues relating to values, language, and non-verbal behavior as they relate to effective multicultural and intercultural interaction.
+3 hrs.
+COMM 303 Intercultural Communication Study of the role of communication in the multicultural and intercultural context including issues relating to values, language, and non-verbal behavior as they relate to effective multicultural and intercultural interaction.
 Course meets multicultural graduation requirement.
-Prerequisite: COMM 203.

-COMM 313 Interpersonal and Small Group Communication

-An introduction to the process of communications as it operates in personal and small group relationships.
+Prerequisite: sopho standing. d COMM 313 Interpersonal and Small Group Communication An introduction to the process of communications as it operates in personal and small group relationships.
 Prerequisite: COMM 110.

-COMM 323 Advanced Public Speaking and Persuasion

-Detailed study and application of speech communication theory with an emphasis on the philosophical and theoretical foundations of persuasion.
+3 hrs.
+COMM 323 Advanced Public Speaking and Persuasion Detailed study and application of speech communication theory with an emphasis on the philosophical and theoretical foundations of persuasion.
 Prerequisite: COMM 110.

-COMM 324 Film Styles and Genres

-Intensive study of a specific body of films grouped by similarities in style, genre, period, or cultural origin.
+3 hrs.
+COMM 324 Film Styles and Genres Intensive study of a specific body of films grouped by similarities in style, genre, period, or cultu origin.
 Emphasis is on historical, theoretical, and critical issues.
 Topics vary.
 Sample topics: Documentary film; film adaptation; film authors; independent film; movie musicals.
 Course may be taken more than once when topic varies.
-Prerequisite: COMM 224.

-COMM 334 Political Economy of Film and Media

-Examination of the film industry and mass communication outlets as they pertain to political economy.
-Through the study of ownership as a business strategy and cultural construction, students explore the cultural influence of mass communication.
-Prerequisites: COMM 214 or COMM 224.

-COMM 343 Gender Communication

-Examination of the significant role of gender in human communication behaviors as enacted in social spaces of daily life.
+Prerequisite: COMM 224 .
+COMM 334 Political Economy of Film and Media Examination of the film industry and mass communication outlets as they pertain to political economy.
+Through the study of ownership as a business strategy and cultural construction, stud explore the cultural influence of mass communication.
+Prerequisites: COMM 214 or COMM 224 COMM 343 Gender Communication Examination of the significant role of gender in human communication behaviors as enacted in spaces of daily life.
 Cross-listed as WMST 343.
-Prerequisite: COMM 230.

-COMM 344 Visual Communication and Culture

-Introduction of basic principles of perception and visual interpretation.
-Analysis and discussion addresses the dependent processes of rhetorical visual communication in media and film studies, cultural studies, art, literature, and photography within the public sphere.
-Prerequisite: COMM 110.

-COMM 360 Oral Interpretation of Literature

-Appreciation of poetry, prose and drama through oral performance.
-Prerequisites: COMM 110 and/or COMM 203 strongly recommended.

-COMM 385 Performance Styles and Genres

-Intensive study of a major performance style and genre.
-Emphasis is on the historical, theoretical, and critical issues.
+Prerequisite: sophomore standing.
+3 hrs. social COMM 344 Visual Communication and Culture Introduction of basic principles of perception and visual interpretation.
+Analysis and discussion addresses the dependent processes of rhetorical visual communication in media and film studie cultural studies, art, literature, and photography within the public sphere.
+Prerequisite: COMM 1 COMM 360 Oral Interpretation of Literature Appreciation of poetry, prose and drama through oral performance.
+Prerequisites: COMM 110 a COMM 203 strongly recommended.
+3 hrs. and/or COMM 385 Performance Styles and Genres Intensive study of a major performance style and genre.
+Emphasis is on the historical, theoretic and critical issues.
 Sample topics: poetry; personal narrative; performance art; prose; drama.
-Course may be taken more than once when the topic varies.
+Co may be taken more than once when the topic varies.
 Prerequisite: COMM 360.